BburnN123/CSC3003_OIP_Object_Detection/docs/Preparation.md

 ### 2. Run as per normal You will be able to see a csv file being created under workspace/annotations/dataset_label.csv

-### 3. You are able to specific the number of image you want to train under 4.
-Split Image
+### 3. You are able to specific the number of image you want to train under "4.
+Split Image"

 ![split dataset](preparation/split.PNG)